Starsky and Hutch

 1975 - United States

-A worldwide smash of seventies cool, gloss, and gun blazing action from the prolifically successful stable of Aaron Spelling, Starsky and Hutch was the epitome of the ratings winning, audience pleasing, mismatched buddy sub-genre of the cop show beloved by US television producers.
+A worldwide smash of seventies cool, gloss, and gun blazing action from the prolifically successful stable of Aaron Spelling, Starsky and Hutch was the epitome of the ratings winning, audience pleasing, mismatched buddy sub-genre of the cop shows beloved by US television producers.

-Initially inspired by a brief 1975 newspaper article in the New York Times by Aaron Spelling's production partner, Leonard Goldberg, relating the story of two cops hand picked by the residents to clean up their crime-ridden area, Goldberg went to writer William Blinn and charged him with developing a series from the basic premise.
+Initially inspired by a brief 1975 newspaper article in the New York Times by Aaron Spelling's production partner, Leonard Goldberg, relating the story of two cops hand-picked by the residents to clean up their crime-ridden area, Goldberg went to writer William Blinn and charged him with developing a series from the basic premise.
 Blinn set to work and fashioned an idea tentatively titled: Nightwork.
-Due to the prohibitive cost of night shooting, the idea was reworked and what emerged was the rating busting exploits of two young chalk and cheese undercover cops working the particularly tough beat of the inner city area of LA.
+Due to the prohibitive cost of night shooting, the idea was reworked and what emerged was the rating busting exploits of two young chalk and cheese undercover cops working the particularly tough beat of the inner-city area of LA.

 After a prolonged and extensive talent search, the vitally important central roles were given to two young, relatively unknown actors.
-David Soul (born Solberg) was cast as the fair-haired, softly spoken, sensitive, well read, and yoga-loving Ken "Hutch" Hutchinson (Soul had come to the producer's notice due to his quietly menacing performance as a vigilante cop in Clint Eastwood's second big screen outing as Dirty Harry in Magnum Force), while the dark-haired, street-wise and junk food loving persona of Dave Starsky was given substance by Paul Michael Glaser, (who was also helped to the role via the big screen, as Topol's son-in-law in the musical Fiddler On The Roof).
+David Soul (born Solberg) was cast as the fair-haired, softly spoken, sensitive, well read, and yoga-loving Kenneth "Hutch" Hutchinson (Soul had come to the producer's notice due to his quietly menacing performance as a vigilante cop in Clint Eastwood's second big screen outing as Dirty Harry in Magnum Force), while the dark-haired, street-wise and junk food loving persona of Dave Starsky was given substance by Paul Michael Glaser, (who was also helped to the role via the big screen, as Topol's son-in-law in the musical Fiddler On The Roof).
 Rounding out the regular cast were Bernie Hamilton as Capt.
-Harold Dobey (played by Richard Ward in the pilot) the duo's long suffering boss, and as the hip, fly, terminally jive-talkin' full-time bar owner and part-time snitch, Huggy Bear, Antonio Fargas habitually stole the show almost by dint of his outrageous dress sense.
+Harold Dobey (played by Richard Ward in the pilot) the duo's long-suffering boss, and as the hip, fly, terminally jive-talkin' full-time bar owner and part-time snitch, Huggy Bear, Antonio Fargas habitually stole the show almost by dint of his outrageous dress sense.

 Read Next...